Developer: Inter State Co. Publisher: NEC Released: 1991 Genre: Shooter

 Hudson wasted no time putting the Turbo Grafx’ extra grunt to work.
 There is rarely a moment when the screen isn’t full of enemy waves and bullets.
 It is a level of chaos that would have ground prior systems to a halt.
 Here there is no slowdown whatsoever.
 Despite their greater numbers the enemy waves are both predictable and arranged.
 Managing the insanity is relatively easy so long as you are paying attention but the game still manages to catch you with a stray bullet every now and then.
 Once again like its weapon system the stage themes and even general presentation are a little too close to Blazing Lazers.
 Whether that was intentional or not at least Super Star Soldier benefits from it.

 Super Star Soldier remains completely fair in its difficulty for a few reasons.
 The way damage is handled is different than most shooters and very lenient.
 Taking a hit will reduce the power of your weapon one level.
 Only at its basic level will you die.
 If you have more than three lives you will instantly respawn.
-After that you are sent back to the beginning of the level.
-This system is incredibly generous and allows you to make mistakes without a heavy penalty.
+After that you are sent back to the beginning of the level. his system is incredibly generous and allows you to make mistakes without a heavy penalty.
 Weapon drops are also frequent, to the point you’ll actively avoid them.
 The game still puts up quite a fight with its insane number of enemies.
-But it doesn’t feel impossible like many badly balanced shooters.
+But it does not feel impossible like many badly balanced shooters.

-While I’m not one for multiplayer most of the time but its absence is noticeable here.
+While I am not one for multiplayer most of the time but its absence is noticeable here.
 Super Star Soldier almost seems as though it were designed for two-players.
 The number of power-ups dropped is far more than a single player would ever need.
 While the enemy waves are manageable there are times a second player would come in handy.
 The absence of multiplayer is even more egregious considering the game has a two and five minute caravan mode.
 These are basically score attack modes for multiple players and sure you can pass the controller back and forth but that is little excuse.

 Despite being an early release Super Star Soldier still looks fantastic.
 The game moves an impressive number of sprites with explosions going off and power-ups flying by and never slows down.
 There is some sprite flickering but these instances are rare.
 It features a generous amount of parallax scrolling which was rare early in the Turbo Grafx life.
 Like many games in the system’s library there are plenty of massive sprites to go around although this time it isn’t to hide a subpar game like China Warrior.
 If I have one criticism it is that Super Star Soldier could easily pass for an expansion pack to Blazing Lazers.
 Many of the stage themes are the same, the weapons look similar, and even the bosses are comparable.
 If Hudson took inspiration from that tile they might have taken it too far, leaving the game without a unique identity.